Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### Step 2：Verify Network Environment

 Ensure that the host computer and the camera algorithm module are on the same local area network (LAN) subnet to guarantee normal communication, discovery, and connection of the devices.
-For more details about IP and Firewall configuration, please refer to the LxCameraViewer use manual at https://github.com/Lanxin-MRDVS/CameraSDK/wiki/LxCameraViewer-User-Manual
+For more details about IP and Firewall configuration, please refer to the LxCameraViewer user manual at https://github.com/Lanxin-MRDVS/CameraSDK/wiki/LxCameraViewer-User-Manual

 #### Step 3: Deploy Algorithm Firmware [Under development]